HydAu/LKWebsite/blog/source/_posts/10-things-about-visual-code.md

 - IDE
 coverImage: header-2.jpg
 ---
 Visual Studio Code is Microsoft's latest integrated development environment.
 It's available on Windows, Linux, Mac and entirely free.
 Partly based on Github's Atom engine, I decided to give it a spin.
-To my surprise it was quite an upgrade compared to "Sublime Text 3" and I haven't looked back ever since.<br><br><!-- more -->
+To my surprise it was quite an upgrade compared to "Sublime Text 3" and I haven't looked back ever since.<!-- more -->

 1. Language support
 2. Layout